Fringston/Blog-webservice/README.md

 ## Installation

-Before you can start this project, you must follow these steps:
+ These steps are only necessary if you want to run this project locally.

 - Download and install IntelliJ IDEA or your preferred IDE.
 - Download and install MySQL and MySQL Workbench.